zackw/active-geolocator/README.md

 ## Running the measurement client

-If you came here _from_ the website, you're probably interested in running the measurement client, which is in the [`client`][client] subdirectory of this repository.
+If you came here _from_ the website, you're probably interested in running the measurement client, which is in the [`measurement-client`][measurement-client] subdirectory of this repository.

-It's very important that you only run the client if you are willing to tell me the latitude and longitude of the computer you're running it on, to at least two decimal places of accuracy (this is roughly 1km of uncertainty).  _Don't_ look your IP address up in a geolocation service to get this information.
+It's very important that you only run the client if you are willing to tell me the latitude and longitude of the computer you're running it on, to at least 1/100 of a degree (roughly half an arcminute, or 1km of position uncertainty).  _Don't_ look your IP address up in a geolocation service to get this information, because one of the goals of this project is to independently audit the accuracy of those services.
 Looking up the postal address is usually OK, as long as the post office delivers mail directly to your building.
 Locations measured by a GPS receiver (such as most smartphones nowadays) are better.

 The client has two components, one written in [Python][], the other in
 C.  The C component is self-contained (not a Python module) and is